Problem

 async onConfigResolved(config) {

-const response = await fetch('https://api.internal.com/version');
+const response = await fetch("https://api.example.com/version");

-this.latestVersion = await response.text();
+latestVersion = await response.text();

-console.log(`[Plugin] Fetched version: ${this.latestVersion}`);
+console.log(`[Plugin] Fetched version: ${latestVersion}`);

 },

-async onAfterParse(html, frontmatter) {
+async onBeforeRender(page) {

 }